 Professor Ryan received her B.A. from Sydney University, Australia, and her Dr. phil. from the University of Münster, Germany.
 Before coming to Harvard, she taught for many years at Smith College.
 In addition to receiving grants from the Alexander von Humboldt-Stiftung (including the prestigious "Humboldtforschungspreis" in 2009-2010) and the National Endowment for the Humanities, she was the recipient of the Basilius Award in Germanics and was twice awarded the prize for best article of the year in The German Quarterly.
 Her scholarship was recognized by the award of the Walter Channing Cabot Prize in 1994 and her teaching by a Harvard College Professorship in 1998.
 She has been active on several committees of the Modern Language Association.
 At Harvard, she served for six years on Faculty Council.
-She is the 2017 President of the Modern Humanities Research Council (U.K.)
+She was the 2017 President of the Modern Humanities Research Council (U.K.)

 Professor Ryan is a joint member of Germanic Languages and Literatures and Comparative Literature.
 She teaches courses on German lyric poetry, German colonial theory and fiction, 20th-century modernism, comparative modernisms, postwar German literature, and the contemporary novel.